Change can be uncomfortable.

 Here are three options based on budget: under $10/mo, $20-30/mo, and over $30/mo.

 Cheap shared hosting – since all my clients use WordPress, a WordPress-focused host is required.
 SiteGround is my host of choice at this price point.
 Their WordPress plans are all well-constructed and include perks like a free CDN and free SSL certificates (super-easy to set up!), their support is responsive, and servers are optimized for WordPress performance and security.
 Disclosure: I’m an affiliate for SiteGround because I can recommend them whole-heartedly.
-If you care to use my affiliate link, click here, otherwise check out their WordPress hosting plans here.
+Use my affiliate link, or check out their WordPress hosting plans here.

 VPS – I hosted with KnownHost for many years.
 Their managed VPS plans are affordable, starting at $25/mo for SSD packages, and they have some of the fastest and best support I’ve ever encountered.
 Learn more about why they might be your best choice for a VPS.
 You might need a VPS if you start getting a good amount of traffic, as it’s basically your own private server, and optimized for speed and security.